This fact sheet is for information only. We strongly recommend that you get legal advice about your situation.

 - When the documents mentioned above are lodged with AFSA you will have committed an act of bankruptcy.
 This may be enough for one of your creditors to make you bankrupt if the agreement does not go ahead.
 If the debt agreement goes ahead it will stay on your credit report for at least 5 years (and often longer).

-- If your creditors accept your debt agreement proposal, you will need to pay for the entire agreement (which may be for up to 5 years or more) to get the benefit of the reduction in your debts, and interest.
+- If your creditors accept your debt agreement proposal, you will need to pay for the entire agreement (which may be for up to 3 years or 5 years if you own or are buying your home) to get the benefit of the reduction in your debts, and interest.
 During this time, there will be restrictions on your ability to get credit and other limitations.

 - If you cannot pay and you do not finish the debt agreement you will have to pay the whole amount of your original debts, plus back-dated interest.
 You will get credit for any amounts paid towards your debts under the agreement, but the upfront fees, and the ongoing fees taken from every payment you make, will be lost.